-When you have a newborn, dirty diapers are a part of daily life.
+When you have a baby, dirty diapers are a part of daily life.
 But changing diapers is more than just a chore.
-It’s also a way to make sure your baby is healthy.
+It’s also a way to keep track of your baby's health.
 This sheet will help you know what’s normal and what’s not.

 Your baby should have at least 8 wet diapers a day.
 More than 8 is OK.
-But fewer could mean the baby is not getting enough breast milk or formula.
-If this happens, call your health care provider.
+But fewer could mean the baby is not getting enough milk or formula.
+If this happens, call your healthcare provider.

-Some babies have a bowel movement after every feeding.
-Others only have 1 every couple of days.
+For the first few weeks after the meconium has passed, most babies have a bowel movement after every feeding.
+Eventually this changes.
+Some older babies have only one bowel movement every couple of days.

-Your baby strains to pass firm stools, or seems uncomfortable
+Your baby strains to pass hard stools, or seems extremely uncomfortable

 Depending on whether he or she is breast or bottle fed, the baby’s stool may look different depending on what he or she eats: